Skip to main content ] Facebook Twitter Member area

 Key points:

-• Arthritis is not only painful, it can have an impact on your mental health and cause frustration for being unable to undertake day to day activities
+• Arthritis is not only painful, but it can have an impact on your mental health and cause frustration for being unable to undertake day-to-day activities

-Occupational Therapist from InHand Occupational Therapy, Elisha Stefanelli, says that our hands are the gateway to our environment, so any pain, stiffness or loss of mobility in our hands can greatly impact a person’s daily living and sense of accomplishment and purpose.
+Occupational Therapist from InHand Occupational Therapy Elisha Stefanelli said our hands are the gateway to our environment, so any pain, stiffness or loss of mobility in our hands can greatly impact a person’s daily living and sense of accomplishment and purpose.

-“Continued daily struggle with menial tasks can contribute to feelings of frustration, despondency and hopelessness,” explains Ms Stefanelli.
+“Continued daily struggle with menial tasks can contribute to feelings of frustration, despondency and hopelessness,” she said.

 “Our patients often come to us after a long journey of multiple appointments with varying specialists and health professionals.

 However, arthritis doesn’t mean you have to stop doing the things you love!
-Here are Ms Stefanelli’s tips to managing and living with arthritis.
+Here are Ms Stefanelli’s tips for managing and living with arthritis.

 1. Keep using the affected area